-Hi everyone, Evan here — your health insurance guru.
-Okay, okay — I’m not a guru, but I do know a thing or two about health coverage and this week I wanted to talk about a specific topic I get asked about fairly frequently Medicare.
-In particular what are the difference between Florida Medigap vs Florida Medicare Advantage.
-Which One Is Best?
+Hi everyone, Evan here — your insurance guru and all things Original Medicare.
+Okay, okay — I’m not a guru, but I do know a thing or two about health coverage, Original Medicare, how to compare Medigap Plans and this week I wanted to talk about a specific topic I get asked about fairly frequently Original Medicare, Medicare Advantage plans, Medicare Supplement Insurance, and more.
+In particular what are the difference between Florida Medigap vs Medicare Advantage.

-Many of my clients who qualify for Medicare find themselves looking to fill in the gaps of their coverage with supplemental plans.
-However, it’s often frustrating navigating the insurance maze; which supplement plan should you choose?
-Which one will pay the most of your out of pocket expenses with the lowest monthly premium?
+Many of my clients who qualify for Original Medicare find themselves looking to fill in the gaps of their coverage with Medicare supplement insurance.
+However, it’s often frustrating navigating the insurance maze; which Medicare supplement insurance plan covers what you need?
+Which one provides additional benefits?
+Should you choose Medicare Advantage or fall into the group of Medigap insurers?
+Is there an open enrollment period?
+What’s the difference between a Medigap plan and a Medicare Advantage Plan?
+Which one (a medigap plan or a medicare supplement) will pay the most of your out of pocket expenses, provide Medicare part d prescription drug coverage or hospital insurance with the lowest monthly premium?

 Florida Medigap vs Medicare Advantage